 Honors CIM is one of the specialization courses in the Project Lead the Way high school engineering program.
 The course applies and concurrently develops secondary-level knowledge and skills in mathematics, science, and technology.
+This course meets the 3rd year requirement of lab science.

-HONORS ENGINEERING DESIGN AND DEVELOPMENT (EDD) PLTW (Y) #053
+HONORS ENGINEERING DESIGN AND DEVELOPMENT (EDD) PLTW (Y) #0538